This recipe is safe for Coumadin (warfarin) users.

 This recipe can be multiplied by 2 but requires a larger skillet.
 This recipe keeps well for about 24 - 48 hours.
 Good both cold and hot.

-Heat the olive oil in a 10 inch non-stick skillet over high heat and add the onions.
-Cook, stirring continuously, until soft and golden brown.
-Reduce the heat to medium and add the eggs/potato mixture.
+Heat the olive oil in a 10 inch skillet over high heat and add the egg, onion and potato mixture.

 Serving size: 1/4 pie